 The convertible bonds can be converted into shares at the request of the bond holders at any time from January 1, 2017 until the end of the term of the convertible bond loan.
-The conversion price of the convertible bonds amounts to \in 7.86 per share.
-The number of new shares to be issued upon conversion of the convertible bonds will be calculated on the basis of a ratio of 127.23 (rounded upwards) new shares for each convertible bond.
-After giving effect to the conversion of all Class A ordinary shares, Class B ordinary shares and Class C ordinary shares into ordinary shares prior to the closing of this offering, in case of conversion of all convertible bonds (for a total amount of \in 1,000,000) at the aforementioned price, a maximum of 127,226 new ordinary shares may be issued.
+The convertible bonds amounts to \notin 1.97 per share.
+The number of new shares to be issued upon conversion of the convertible bonds will be calculated on the basis of a ratio of 508.91 (rounded upwards) new shares for each convertible bond.
+Taking into account the conversion of all Class A ordinary shares, Class B ordinary shares and Class C ordinary shares into ordinary shares and the 4-for-1 stock split upon the closing of this offering, in case of conversion of all convertible bonds (for a total amount of ε 1,000,000) at the aforementioned price, a maximum of 508,905 new ordinary shares may be issued.